 How Many Grams of Fat Per Day

 Fat is good as long as you don't overdo it.
 So how much is actually okay?
 Current dietary guidelines recommend getting 20 to 35 percent of your total calories from fat.
 "For most women, that looks like approximately 15 grams of fat per meal, and 20 grams for men," Fear says.
 As for saturated fat?
-It should only account for around 10 percent of your total calories.
+It should only account for around 10 percent or less of your total calories.

 The key is swapping saturated fat-rich foods for ones that contain mostly unsaturated fats — like using avocado in your sandwich instead of cheese.
 Replacing saturated fats with foods high in refined carbs — like having fat-free chocolate milk instead of whole milk — won't improve your health.
 In fact, replacing saturated fat with refined carbohydrates may increase the risk for heart disease, according to Harvard School of Public Health, and even diabetes.